thisismm08/Book-Recommendation-System/README.md

 A requirements.txt file containing all the project dependencies is provided as part of this repo.

 In order to create your vector database, you'll need to create a .env file in your root directory containing your OpenAI API key.
-The data for this project can be downloaded from Kaggle.